West Building: 3rd Floor, Section E

 Our Five-Year Program is available to undergraduates who are interested in pursuing a professional career in teaching.
 This innovative program offers a Bachelors degree in an academic major, initial teaching certification, and a Masters degree.
-The Five-year program includes an internship in a school environment where students will gain valuable school experience and build professional relationships.
+The Five-year program includes a school-based experience where students will gain valuable knowledge and build professional relationships.

-The internship has been characterized as a year-long interview and has led to Connecticut teaching jobs for our candidates for over 25 years.
+The school-based experience has been characterized as a year-long interview and has led to Connecticut teaching jobs for our candidates for over 25 years.

 Candidates may apply for admission to the Five-Year Program by November 1st of their Sophomore year.
 They will take seven courses that can be applied toward initial teacher certification during junior and senior year.
-During their fifth year, they will complete the initial certification requirements, along with the requirements for the Master of Arts in Teaching degree.
-Also during the fifth year, candidates will serve as interns in public school for a full school year.
-Participation in the internship will cover the tuition of 33 graduate credits!
+These courses include field experiences where students meet for class at Samuel Staples Elementary School in Easton, Multicultural Magnet School in Bridgeport and Jane Ryan Elementary School in Trumbull.
+During their fifth year, they will complete the initial certification requirements, along with the requirements for the Master of Arts in Teaching (MAT) degree.
+Also during the fifth year, candidates will serve as teacher assistants in public schools for a full school year.
+Participation in the school-based experience will cover the tuition of 30 graduate credits!

-The intern candidate will discuss his/her role in the school in the application interview and will comprise instructional assistance under the support of a school administrator for such tasks as:
+The school-based experience participant will discuss his/her role in the school during the application interview and will provide instructional assistance under the support of a school administrator for such tasks as:

 - Substitute teaching